TreeBASE/treebase/DEPLOYING.md

 - The Apple JARs that mesquite needs (`MRJToolkit.jar` and `ui.jar`) must be added to the class path, note the argument `-classpath` below.
-- The web application uses certain JSP constructs that Tomcat v.7 has become more strict than previous versions.
+- The web application uses certain JSP constructs that Tomcat v.7, which is more strict than previous versions, doesn't like.
 This strictness is turned off using the `-Dorg.apache.el.parser.SKIP_IDENTIFIER_CHECK=true`.
 - The web application needs more memory than is assigned by default.
 In the argument list below the memory usage has been incremented fourfold from `-Xmx128m` to `-Xmx512m`.